Can prostate cancer be prevented?

 Some earlier studies suggested that taking certain vitamin or mineral supplements might lower prostate cancer risk.
 Of special interest were vitamin E and the mineral selenium.

 To study the possible effects of selenium and vitamin E on prostate cancer risk, doctors conducted the Selenium and Vitamin E Cancer Prevention Trial (SELECT).
 Men in this large study took one or both of these supplements or an inactive placebo each day for about 5 years.
 Neither vitamin E nor selenium was found to lower prostate cancer risk in this study.
 In fact, men taking the vitamin E supplements were later found to have a slightly higher risk of prostate cancer.
+For selenium supplements, the risk of prostate cancer was unchanged in men who had lower selenium levels at the start of the study.
+Men who had higher baseline levels, though, had an increased risk of high-grade (fast growing) prostate cancer.

 Taking any supplements can have both risks and benefits.
 Before starting vitamins or other supplements, talk with your doctor.